Ultimate Guide To the Interactive Wands from Harry Potter & Fantastic Beasts.

 - Universal Studios Store – CityWalk

-What Does the Harry Potter Interactive Wand Do?
+What Does the Collectible Harry Potter Interactive Wand Do?

 The interactive wands will perform magic at spell spots around Universal in Diagon Alley and Hogsmeade at Islands of Adventure (as well as other Universal Parks).

 Just follow the simple instructions on your wand map which comes in the wand box or look at the golden medallion spell markers on the ground to help you.
-If in difficulty, a helpful witch or wizard is usually close by to offer some tips!
+You’ll usually see a small queue of people lining up to perform the spell.
+If in difficulty, a helpful witch or wizard is usually close by to offer some tips and direction!

-Currently, non interactive replica wands cost $55 and interactive replica wands with a spell map cost $63.
+Currently, non interactive replica wands cost $55 and interactive replica wands with a spell map, including Harry Potter’s wand, cost $63.
 Collectible interactive wands with a spell map cost $75.

 The non interactive Hagrid’s umbrella wand is $120.
 Prices of wands remain the same all throughout Universal including the online shop, so just pick one up wherever it’s most convenient, if not at Ollivanders.
-Toy wands are cheaper.
+Toy wands are a cheaper price at $30.

-Are the Wands at Universal Studios worth it?
+Are the Magic Wands at Universal Studios worth it?

-Whilst it isn’t hard to find toy wands and collectibles online, Universal’s interactive wands are in a league of their own.
+Whilst it isn’t hard to find toy wands and collectibles online, the selection of Universal’s exclusive interactive wands are in a league of their own and you will want to keep this magical item as a souvenir!

 The interactive wands bought at Ollivanders are also worth every penny due to their durability.
 The interactive wands don’t need batteries and if the reflective tip stops working, Ollivanders offer a free wand repair which takes less than a minute, so you can be back casting spells in no time!

 Wondering what Harry Potter Wands you can get at Universal?
-You can purchase any from the full range and best of all, pick them up and see which is the best for you, or let the wand choose the wizard!
+Guests can purchase these exclusive souvenirs from the full selection and range; best of all, pick them up and see which is the best for you, or let the wand choose the wizard!

 Replica Wands (Non interactive)